-For BSCW 7 it is mandatory to enable the pre-forking BSCW HTTP server to speed up request processing.
+It is strongly recommended to enable the pre-forking BSCW HTTP server to speed up request processing.
 Refer to section http resp.
 Apache HTTP Server Configuration for a description how to enable the BSCW HTTP Server.

-Local configuration details of your BSCW instance are held in the configuration file at <bscw-runtime-path>/conf/config.py (cf. section 4.2 conf/config.py).
+Local configuration details of your BSCW instance are held in the configuration file at <bscw-runtime-path>/ conf/config.py (cf. section 5.2 conf/config.py).
 The minimum you need to do is to configure Section 1: MANDATORY server settings of this file: